Gislingham Playgroup Prospectus

 Children receive government funding from the term after their third birthday.
 The government funding entitles each child to five free sessions per week, which can be utilised at any childcare facility.
 As part of receiving government funding we are duty bound to pass on children's records to their school or next setting.

-£8.50 per session for 3 year olds (if not using government grant at Gislingham
+£4.00 per hour for 3 & 4 year olds (if not using government grant at Gislingham

 Payment will be accepted either by cash or cheque.